Mzachky/solana-verifiable-build/README.md

 - Use trusted build environments
 - Consider using governance solutions for program upgrades

-For responsible disclosure of bugs related to verified builds CLI, please email maintainers@ellipsislabs.xyz with a detailed description of the attack vector.
+For responsible disclosure of bugs related to verified builds CLI, please email maintainers lSem2bdXGaejluyxuqaYvI0Sltzb3gNZ.xyz with a detailed description of the attack vector.

 ## Contributing